irai/oidcd/ARCHITECTURE.md

 ### Quick Start for Developers

+**Using Docker Compose (Recommended for Testing)**

+1. Configure `config.yaml` with your Microsoft Entra ID credentials
+2. Run `docker-compose up --build`
+3. Access the test client at `http://localhost:3001`
+4. Click "Login with OIDC" to test the full authentication flow
+5. Verify ID token claims include email, name, and preferred_username

+**Manual Development Setup**

 1. Run the gateway in dev mode; set Auth0/Entra credentials in `config.yaml`.
 2. In your microservice, import the client SDK and protect routes with `RequireAuthMiddleware` + required scopes.
 3. In your BFF, implement the OIDC code flow against the gateway and keep tokens server‑side; set an httpOnly session cookie.
-4. Validate everything locally using the sample curl and the sequence diagram provided.
+4. Validate everything locally using the test client (`cmd/client/`) or sample curl commands.